-The organizations that registered to attend this year’s event have their information listed below.
-Feel free to reach out and engage with them (though note that their inclusion on this page is not an endorsement).
+The organizations below registered to participate in the 2020 or 2021 Earth Fair.
+Feel free to reach out and engage with them (note: their inclusion on this page is not an endorsement).

 The Business Sustainability Collaborative is an academic initiative in the Poole College of Management at NC State that brings together students, leading faculty and the business community to redefine how business success is measured.
 We prepare students to use business as a force for good.
 Our world-class teaching and research reveal how social, environmental and financial performance, taken together, offer deeper insight into the good that businesses do.
 And we connect students and faculty with real-world companies to put sustainable practices into action.
 Through our teaching, research and experiential learning programs, we demonstrate that business sustainability is a long-term strategy to drive innovation and competitive advantage.